 While people are told they can request language interpreters for a number of languages in our health system, they are not typically informed they can request NZSL interpreters.
+New Zealand has been reluctant to accept NZSL as a language of this country.
 This has consequences for the health of deaf people and for their ability to understand what is going on in health appointments.
 This helps us understand the idea of deaf culture as a difference in communication rather than a deficit and the idea of NZSL as a language and not allowing this language difference (not disability) to disable deaf people when it comes to their health care and their education.
 The idea is that a fully inclusive society recognises and values disabled people as equal participants where their needs are understood as integral to the social and economic order and not identified as "special".